 Pain Trophies I through XVII were created from 2003 - 2009 as Marsh struggled with the challenges that come from continual physical agony.
 As "trophies," each is intended to serve as reward for enduring.
 Instead of winged victory, for instance, Marsh offers skulls and flaming spiky visions from nightmares.
 These forms document and explore the sensations of misfiring nerves, crippling spasms, and chronic pain as consequences of ruin, but embrace these influences as aesthetic triumph.

-See The Devil's Trophy: The Loving Cup in Now Available.
+See The End of Loving Cup in EXEMPLI GRATIA.

 Each Pain Trophy casting was created first as a lightweight pattern, glued together from recycled paper and plastics from food and medicine containers and Halloween fetishes.
 The patterns were invested in sand molds, then poured in iron, which destroys the pattern and yields a metal casting.